Accident and Incident Reporting Procedure

 4. The Health and Safety Adviser will use the information for accident/near miss, monitoring and prevention.

-Note: the Health and Safety Adviser for FX Plus is the coordinating person for the Penryn Campus and the Health and Safety Adviser for Falmouth University is the coordinating person for the Falmouth Campus.
+Note: the Health and Safety Adviser for FX Plus is the coordinating person for all accidents.

 The Health and Safety Executive (HSE) define an accident as “any unplanned event that resulted in injury or ill health of people, or damage or loss to property, plant, materials or the environment or a loss of business opportunity”.